Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 > 6 months 28 calendar days

-Indefinite term 1 month (unless otherwise agreed)
+Indefinite period 1 month (unless otherwise agreed)

 For fixed-term contracts, the contract automatically ends on the agreed end date, unless an extension is agreed.